opitz/docker_multihost/README.md

 This script will install/update the following multihost CLI commands (please see descriptions of these commands further below):
  * run_multihost - run or restart a multihost instance
  * restart_multihost - restart the Apache2/httpd server inside the Docker container to allow changes in configuration
- * deploy_vhost - this command allows to ad a new VHOST to the multihost server
+ * enable_vhost - this command allows to enable a VHOST on the Docker multihost server
- * remove_vhost - this command will remove the settings for a given VHOST from the web server - but will NOT remove the web root data.
+ * disable_vhost - this command will disable the settings for a given VHOST on the server - but will NOT remove the web data.
  * multihost_default - this command will make one of the existing VHOSTs teh default VHOST that is served when using the default server name or IP address.
  * purge_moodlecache - this command removes all cached files for a given moodle VHOST.